Comprehensive Review Real Customer Analysis

 Design and Build Quality

-Let’s pop the hood and look at the chassis.
-The Puma Cali is built like a tank, which is both a compliment and a critique.
+Let's pop the hood.
+The Puma Cali is built like a tank, and that's both a compliment and a critique.

-The Upper: The upper is primarily cow leather mixed with synthetic components (about a 73/27 split in some variants), often accented with suede overlays.
-What I appreciate here is Puma's commitment to sourcing.
-They use Leather Working Group (LWG) certified leather, which means the material comes from tanneries that are audited for environmental sustainability.
-It’s a nice touch that makes you feel a little better about your purchase.
-The leather feels thick and textured—it’s not that paper-thin stuff you find on cheap fast-fashion knockoffs.
+The Upper: The upper is primarily cow leather mixed with synthetic components (about a 73/27 split in some variants), often with suede overlays.
+Worth noting: Puma uses Leather Working Group (LWG) certified leather, meaning it comes from tanneries audited for environmental sustainability.
+The leather also feels thick and textured, not that paper-thin stuff you get on fast-fashion knockoffs.

 The Sole Unit: This is the defining feature.
-The midsole uses EVA (Ethylene-vinyl acetate) foam, which is the industry standard for "decent" cushioning.
-It’s not the high-tech NITRO foam you’d find in Puma’s elite running shoes, but it gets the job done for walking around the city.
+The midsole uses EVA (Ethylene-vinyl acetate) foam, which is the industry standard for “decent” cushioning.
+It's not the high-tech NITRO foam from Puma's elite running shoes, but it gets the job done for city walking.
 The outsole is chunky, ribbed rubber.
-It looks cool, sure, but it also provides excellent traction.
+It looks good, and it also grips well.

-Weight: Okay, I have to be honest with you—these shoes are heavy.
-We are talking about 2.5 to 3 pounds (over 1 kg) for a pair depending on the size.
-If you are used to wearing featherlight running shoes like the Vans UltraRange (which are like 10 oz), the Cali is going to feel like strapping bricks to your feet initially.
-It’s a substantial, grounded feel.
-Some people love that feeling of stability; others find it fatiguing.
+Weight: I have to be honest: these are heavy.
+We're talking 2.5 to 3 pounds (over 1 kg) for a pair depending on size.
+If you're used to featherlight shoes like the Vans UltraRange (around 10 oz), the Cali can feel like bricks at first.
+Some people love that grounded stability.
+Others find it tiring.

 Durability: The construction is solid.
 The bond between the upper and the sole is historically strong (no delamination reported by long-term users).
 However, because it's a painted leather product, you will see creasing in the toe box eventually.
 It's unavoidable with leather, like wrinkles on a smiling face—it shows the shoe has lived a life.